ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_02/README.md

    - Understand the purpose of *ϵI* in optimization (Tutorial 2 may help, starting at 25:00)

 4. **Discussion**
-   - Read the code structure [guidedprojection.py](https://github.com/WWmore/geometrylab/blob/main/optimization/guidedprojection.py) and [guidedprojectionbase.py](https://github.com/WWmore/geometrylab/blob/main/optimization/guidedprojectionbase.py) and learn how to add iterative constraints to the model.
+   - Read the code structure of [guidedprojection.py](https://github.com/WWmore/geometrylab/blob/main/optimization/guidedprojection.py) and [guidedprojectionbase.py](https://github.com/WWmore/geometrylab/blob/main/optimization/guidedprojectionbase.py) and learn how to incrementally add constraints to the model.
-   - What does the mesh data structure help to define the constraint-variable relationship?
+   - How does the mesh data structure help to define the constraint-variable relationship?

 ## Additional Resources